thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 * `AuthorJsonbAdapter` class repesents JSON-B adapter for a JSON-B mapping configuration.
 * `AuthorTestClient` class repesents the REST Client of the Authors microservice.
-* `Test_GetAuthors` class repesents the JUnit test which will be executed for a test run.
+* `Test_GetAuthors` class repesents the JUnit test which will be executed as the  parameterized test run.

 ## 1.2 The Java project configuration for the JUnit test using Maven